-The outbreak of Covid-19 is likely to affect Afghanistan significantly due to its weak health system, limited access to hygiene and sanitation facilities, and cramped living conditions in camps where people having fled conflict are currently living.
-As a result, we are responding by:
+The outbreak of Covid-19 was predicted to affect Afghanistan significantly due to its weak health system, limited access to hygiene and sanitation facilities, and cramped living conditions in camps where people having fled conflict are currently living.
+We have been responding by:

 In Iraq, years of war have taken a toll on its population and on governance, resulting in a limited capacity to rebuild the country.
-This is becoming even more challenging with the growing number of Covid-19 cases.
-Furthermore, over 200,000 people are living in camps in northern Iraq, making social distancing measures extremely difficult.
-We are:
+This is becoming even more challenging with the growing number of Covid-19 cases in Iraq – the Iraqi Ministry of Health confirmed over 535,000 cases as of November 23, 2020.

 We are responding to Covid-19 by:

 The scale, severity and complexity of needs in Syria remain extensive with an estimated 11.7 million people in need, including thousands of people living in camps and informal settlements.
 These communities are especially vulnerable to Covid-19 because of crowded living conditions, inadequate shelter, limited access to water, handwashing facilities and soap, the prevalence of pre-existing medical conditions, with limited functioning health facilities.
 As a result, we are: